 During college I had two powerful spiritual experiences.
 The first was a more traditional, if emotionally powerful “call to the ministry,” which led me to plan for seminary, even as I continued my science studies.

-The second experience occurred in the presence of a man I have only been able to describe as a “wandering holy man”, a powerful “electric current” raced up my spine, filling my head, which seemingly expanded, and then down into my chest and abdomen.
+The second experience occurred in the presence of a man I have only been able to describe as a “wandering holy man”, at his touch, a powerful “electric current” raced up my spine, filling my head, which seemingly expanded, and then down into my chest and abdomen.
 My heart opened in profound sorrow, joy and gratitude, and I fell to the floor sobbing, curled in a fetal position.
+I never saw the man again.

-About a year earlier, I had a chance conversation with one of the greatest physicists of our time, John Archibald Wheeler, who was lecturing at UVa on quantum mechanics.
+About a year earlier, I had a chance conversation with one of the greatest physicists of our time, John Archibald Wheeler, who was lecturing at U.Va on quantum mechanics.
 He told me “I think that the world of time, space, and matter is a hole, within a hole, with a hole at the bottom.”
 And that blew me out of physics.
-I felt I had my answer, and it was not what I was expecting.
+I felt I had the answer to the questions that had led me into physica, and it was not what I was expecting.

-Quickly losing interest in science and engineering classes, I began moving toward the cognitive sciences, realizing that all my questions were more about mind than physics.
-Finally, I finished my undergraduate work and headed for seminary, but soon learned that it did not offer insight on my earlier profound experience.
+Quickly losing interest in physical science and engineering classes, I began moving toward the cognitive sciences, realizing that all my questions were more about mind than physics.
+Finally, I finished my undergraduate work and headed for seminary, but soon learned that it did not offer insight on my earlier profound experience, or the spiritual search it engendered.
 I also found myself in the middle of a largely political struggle in the Southern Baptist Convention, so I left and entered Duke University Divinity School, but soon realized that it also offered no help in understanding the changes that were going on in my mind.
 My plan to become a traditional minister ended, though my powerful sense of “calling to the ministry,” remained.

 I asked Muktananda about the physical events I had seen, as nothing like that had occurred for me.
 He seemed to lean toward me and look at me intently, and then, through his interpreter, said, “something like this happened to you, maybe years ago.”
 Remembering the experience in college, I described it.
 He said that that was the same thing that he was “doing with these people.”

-The movements were the result of kundalini opening the body’s “Chakras” and was not something to seek, but the effect of blocks being cleared.
+The movements were the result of “kundalini opening the body’s ‘Chakras’” and was not something to seek, but the effect of blocks being cleared.
 Mine had apparently been opened in the college experience.
 Then he said, “Jesus already has you.
 Go back to Him.”
-I was given a book on Kundalini, and told to continue to meditate and study, and allow the “Shakti” to continue its work in me.
+I was given a book on Kundalini, and told to continue to meditate and study, and allow the “Shakti” (spirit) to continue its work in me.

 I spent decades doing original research in the cognitive science of human, wrote four privately printed and circulated books on my research, and did five major public service and art projects over the last 45 years.
 The books led to invited lectures at six major university grad schools in Design, Psychology, VR, Theater, Film and, the last two, at the Duke Center for Cognitive Neuroscience.
 Always, my professional projects have been an extension of my spiritual search and teaching.